 Fuel up for your afternoon at Osteria.
-Delicious and savory Italian cuisine will warm the soul and stomach.
+Delicious and savory Italian cuisine will warm the soul.
 On the lighter side, their seasonal salads are delectable and the oven-fired pizza is a perennial favorite.
-Osteria opens its doors for lunch at 11:30 and is located in the Hotel Terra just south of the tram terminal.
+Osteria opens for lunch at 11:30am and is located in the Hotel Terra just south of the tram terminal.

 4. 12:30 PM – The iconic aerial tram and Rendezvous Trail

 No visit to Jackson is complete without a trip up its iconic aerial tramway.
 The lines also tend to thin out after lunch.
 Intermediates will love the double blue Rendezvous Trail, with its amazing views of surrounding mountain ranges, however it will require navigating down Rendezvous Bowl.
 If this looks like a bit much from the top of the tram, you can always take the tram back down; the ride alone is well worth the view.
 If you like the look of Rendezvous Bowl, take a deep breath and drop in!